c-sig/flac2ogg/README.md

 usage:
 add ffmpeg to path first!!
-you can either run main.py or download the executable in releases and run that instead
+you can either run main.py with python or download the executable in releases and run that instead

 logic is basically
 if bitrate is > 192000, decrement quality by some amount